 The Inverness Highland Games began a long way back in 1821 and is a great way to spend a day and experience some Scottish and Gaelic culture.
 It will take place at Bught Park in Inverness, beginning at 11am.
 Many of the events taking place are displays of strength, endurance and stamina and include shot put and tossing the caber (throwing a big wooden log/pole) as well as jumping and running events.
 So if you are going to be visiting Scotland and have a free day on the 15th of July then you should check it out if you are near, more information can be found on their website.

 Not going to be here for the games?
 Don’t worry there are other highland games taking place, throughout the summer such as at St Andrews, Skye, Stirling, etc. Seeing some highland games is one of the best things to do in Scotland and should be a highlight to any summer journey!
-You can find a list of these here.

 The nine-day festival boasts a range of street performances, comedy shows, theatre and music.
 It has something for everybody so if you are in Glasgow during this festival it is definitely worth heading to the Merchant City area as there are lots to see and do.
-Want to check out their programme and see what’s on?

 The term tattoo in this instance does not refer to body art, it comes from a Dutch phrase from the 17th century meaning to “turn off the tap” which was a signal to owners of taverns to turn off their keg taps.
 The signal was played by a Regiments Corps of Drums as the “last call” ensuring soldiers would retire at a reasonable time of night.